manpreetjord/CricApp/README.md

 ## Deployment

-The application is currently deployed on Vercel.
+The application is currently deployed on Netlify.
 To deploy your own instance:

 1. Fork this repository
-2. Sign up for an account on [Vercel](https://vercel.com)
+2. Sign up for an account on [Netlify](https://netlify.com)
 3. Create a new project and connect your GitHub repository
 4. Deploy with the following settings:
    - Framework Preset: Vite
    - Build Command: npm run build
    - Output Directory: dist

+For optimal routing configuration, add a `netlify.toml` file as included in this repository.

 ## Project Structure